dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 <a name="adimps" />
 ### 3.6 Ad impression tracking

-SnowPlow tracking code can be included in ad tags in order to track impressions.
+Snowplow tracking code can be included in ad tags in order to track impressions.
 This is used by e.g. ad networks to identify which sites and web pages users visit across a network, so that they can be segmented, for example.

 Impression tracking is accomplished using the `trackImpression` method.